Diheng/HPC_imaging/docs/index.md

 *Note*: It is not recommended that you add your derivatives folder to your mat lab path.
 I have tried it a couple times and it always froze the process.
 Instead, fire up your CONN first and then select your derivatives folder within CONN.

+### Running your connectivity analysis with parallel processing

+There are a few twists you need to take care of to ensure a smooth HPC + CONN experience.

+#### Setting up your SLURM profile